 The dealer continues to deal with the shoe until coming to the plastic insert card, which indicates that it is time to reshuffle.
 Once that round of play is over, the dealer shuffles all the cards, prepares them for the cut, places the cards in the shoe, and the game continues.

 In the game, the goal is to create a hand with a higher value than the dealer’s hand, without going over 21.
 To do this, you must understand which cards are good for you and which aren’t, based on the dealer’s upcard.

 If the dealer has a good card showing (7, 8, 9, 10-card, or ace), you should hit until you reach 17 or higher.
 However, if the dealer has a poor card showing (4, 5, or 6), you should stop taking cards when you reach 12 or higher.

 The reason for this is that you don’t want to risk busting your hand by taking too many chances.
 Finally, if the dealer’s upcard is fair (2 or 3), you should stop drawing when you reach 13 or higher.

 If you have what is known as a soft hand – meaning that one of your cards is an ace that can be counted as either 1 or 11 – then the general strategy is to keep hitting until you reach 18 or higher.
 So if you have an ace and a 6 (for 7 or 17), you would keep hitting in order to get closer to 18.

 The basic strategy for doubling down is as follows: With a total of 11, the player should always double down.
 With a total of 10, he should double down unless the dealer shows a ten-card or an ace.
 With a total of 9, the player should double down only if the dealer’s card is fair or poor (2 through 6).

-Play Blackjack on GameApe.
-GameApe offers 5% cashback on linve casino games.
-Minimum deposit only 100 PHP!!
+Play the game on GameApe.
+It offers 5% cashback on live casino games.
+The minimum deposit for only 100 PHP!!
 What are you waiting for, register now and start earning!